moule-group/ElPh/README.md

 Second step: Prepare input files in the folder: cif file of materials; FORCE_SETS from Phonopy simulation (8x8x8 grids); phonopy_disp.yaml from Phonopy simulation; scripts.

-Third step: Run elph.py (provide the numbering of three monomers) to return electron phonon coupling parameter for further research.
+Third step: Run elph (provide the numbering of three monomers) to return electron phonon coupling parameter for further research.

 # Theory:
 This will divide into 2 parts.
 First part is transfer integral J and the second part is electron phonon coupling parameter g.